KORIAnfal/SE_TO_DO/readme.txt

-This repository is fot the Todo list Setup
+This repository is for the Todo list Setup